Bekirkryvz/Counter-Strike-2-chat-translater/README.md

-{Project does not work contact if you need an updat}
+{Project does not work contact if you need an update}

 THE PROGRAM IS BEING HIT BY A FALSE POSITIVE UNFORTUNATELY TRYING TO FIND A WAY AROUND IT